Fact Sheets And Publications

 Considerations for Herbicide Use in Pastures

 Weeds are often not desirable in pastures for many reasons.
-Many weeds are less palatable to animals, weeds decrease rapidly in nutritive value as they mature, and some can be toxic if consumed in large enough quantities.
-Weeds can also reduce the amount of desirable vegetation.
+Many weeds are less palatable to animals; the nutritive value of weeds decreases rapidly as they mature, and some can be toxic if consumed in large enough quantities.
+Weeds can also reduce or displace the amount of desirable vegetation.
 Weed infestations can often be prevented by implementing cultural practices that maintain a dense cover of desirable forage where weeds find it difficult to germinate and grow.
-When forage competition is weakened, or when intolerable weed species are present, herbicide applications are often needed to manage weeds.
+When forage competition is weakened or when intolerable weed species are present, herbicide applications are often needed to manage weeds.

 Control vs. Renovation

 Forage stands should be evaluated to determine stand composition prior to applying herbicides.
-First, it is critical to know the weed species present and their growth stages to decide which herbicide(s) will provide control and what rate(s) to use.
-Second, in compromised stands, the percent of undesirable species and/or bare ground must be known to decide if over-seeding or renovation will be necessary to improve the forage stand.
+First, it is critical to know the weed species present and their growth stages in order to determine which herbicide(s) will provide control and what rate(s) to use.
+Second, in compromised stands, the percentage of undesirable species and/or bare ground must be known to decide if over-seeding or renovation will be necessary to improve the forage stand.
 If undesirable species and/or bare ground comprise less than 30% of the total ground cover, timely herbicide applications coupled with good forage management practices will usually be sufficient to improve the stand.
-If undesirable species and/or bare ground comprise 30 to 50 % of the total ground cover, over-seeding will need to follow herbicide applications.
+If undesirable species and/or bare ground comprise 30 to 50% of the total ground cover, overseeding will need to follow herbicide applications.
 Herbicides must be chosen that will allow over-seeding of forages within a reasonable period of time.
-If more than 50% of the total ground cover is comprised of undesirable species and/or bare ground, renovation will be necessary to improve the stand.
+If more than 50% of the total ground cover is composed of undesirable species and/or bare ground, renovation will be necessary to improve the stand.
 Renovation is accomplished by killing all of the existing vegetation with a non-selective burndown herbicide such as glyphosate (sold as Roundup or other trade names) and/or tillage (plowing, disking, etc.), and then reseeding the forage crop.

 Chemical weed control in grass forage